Diavolo-dev/notes/README.md

-This project is a starting point for a Flutter application. this is a flutter note app.
+This project is a starting point for a Flutter application. this is a flutter note app. it's a simple app with a simple ui.

 A few resources to get you started if this is your first Flutter project: